pucheng-tan/WordFlow-wiki/Requirements-Research/List-of-Actors,-Scenarios,-Use-Cases.md

 ### (Special Note: Every permission given to an Administrator will also be given to a Super-Administrator)

-### Users can Login
+### 01: Users can Login
-- The intro screen for the game needs a Login button and a play as Guest button
-- Clicking the login button takes you to another screen where you can enter your information
-- Clicking the play as guest button takes you to the "Select Mode" screen
-- Playing as a guest does not require an Internet connection and some modes may not be available
+- The User can login through the firebase API

-### Users can selects the Mode
+### 02: Users can selects the Mode
-- A screen where the user can select one of the three buttons for the different modes, Standard, Programmer, and Dictation mode
+- The user can choose between Standard, Programmer, and Dictation mode
-- Clicking any mode starts a typing test

 ### Change Programing Language
 - After selecting Programing mode, the User can select between different programming languages